Learn how to get certified in divorce real estate and why CDREs get leads and listing from divorce attorneys.

 And I think that’s the same path for, for a, you know, a practitioner through your community.
 So

 Laurel Starks: Yeah, absolutely.
 So we have two course offerings and I will get into each one of those.
 And then all I’ll also through that, I’ll answer your question.
 What does it look like?
 You know, to start in this niche.
 So we have one is an online, on-demand divorce real estate boot camp and it is taught by myself as well as one of our faculty divorce attorneys, Shelly John, she’s a family law attorney and we co-taught that it is for anybody and everybody if you are a new real estate agent, if you’ve never done a deal.
-Or if you are your market, number one performer.
+Or if you are your market, number-one performer.
 Anybody in between it is, it is a phenomenal course and it is only $275.
 There’s a 30-minute free trial.
 You can try it out before you commit.
 What we do in that boot camp is it’s broken up into three sections.

-One first section is understanding the legal process that the house goes through in a divorce.
+One first section is about understanding the legal process that the house goes through in a divorce.
 In family law, as well as in probate, the court has jurisdiction over the sale of the house.
 The court can make any orders about anything who the listing Realtor is, whether or not it’s sold, whether or not it’s kept how much the list price is, and what offers are accepted.

 And Chad, just like what you said.
 You know, the students who go through our courses, they lop at least five years off of their learning curve because I’ve been there.
 I’ve done it.
 I figured it out.
 I’ve failed.
 I’ve succeeded.
-I’ve gotten my rear end handed to me many times by lawyers, by courts, by clients.
+I’ve gotten my rear end handed to me many times by lawyers, by courts, and by clients.
 And I’ve taken every single one of those opportunities and turned it into a lesson that I learned and incorporated all of that into our curriculum.

 Why divorce listings are different from other real estate leads [00:21:46]